-- Separated entrance and exits, a signposted ‘one way’ system, and a seating layout suitable for two-metre physical-separation.
+- Separated entrance and exits, a signposted ‘one way’ system, and a reduced capacity owing to the necessity of a seating layout suitable for a one-metre physical separation.

 - At least two volunteer stewards on duty throughout the period of time a church is open, who are able to monitor the number of people in the church and undertake appropriate cleaning arrangements.
 The Guidance is that stewards ‘should not be drawn from those instructed to shield themselves, nor from groups considered more vulnerable to coronavirus’.